Phone: 0800 628 228

 2a) Front line medical services (doctors, nurses, pharmacies, emergency & front line healthcare providers)

-2b) All other primary care including home care & residential support workers, mental health services, community health services etc. Those living in residential care or receiving in home care, and kaumatua.
+2b) Healthcare workers, and those living in residential care or receiving in home care, and kaumatua.

 2c) Whānau who live with groups A & B

 We are offering COVID-19 vaccinations to Level 2Bs and Māori over 50 plus their whānau now, and and to then the public as it's rolled out.
 We will be visiting locations throughout Mataatua and can also visit workplaces and other groups including marae.
 Contact us now to register your interest in getting your immunisations up to date.

 We can offer your community vaccinations for:

 Flu: Avoid that nasty winter flu and keep kaumātua safe from nasty bugs.